 As I write this it’s still difficult to choke back the tears.

-Because of what happened to Penny that year I became painfully aware of something… something I had ignored over a lifetime of caring for all my family dogs.
+Because of what happened to Penny, I became painfully aware of something I had ignored over a lifetime of caring for all my family dogs.

-I had taken for granted the quality and safety of commercial dog food.
+I had taken for granted the nutritional design and safety of commercial dog food.

-You see, in all those years of caring for Penny it never once occurred to me that I might be feeding her anything that could harm her.
-In fact, quite the opposite… I always thought that because I was paying “extra” for a premium dog food I was surely giving her the very best.
+In all those years of caring for Penny it never once occurred to us that we might be feeding her anything that could jeopardize her life.

 I know your dog must certainly be a cherished member of your family, too.
 And I know you would never knowingly do anything to endanger your beloved pet.